nasuni-labs/nasuni-dashboards/README.md

 ## Deploy the VM
 Deploy a Rocky Linux or Windows VM that meets the requirements for Nasuni Dashboards.

-NOTE: Be sure to update all the OS packages by running
+NOTE: Be sure to update all the OS packages by running (Linux)

         sudo dnf update